Carlos1Costa/gameboy-examples/README.md

 # Miscellaneous

-## Default keyboard shortcuts for the SameBoy emulator:
+## Default keyboard shortcuts for the SameBoy emulator

+It was really difficult for me to find the commands online, so posting here for future reference.

     Command	                Keys
     -----------------------------------------------
     Open Menu               Escape
     Open ROM                Ctrl + O
     Reset                   Ctrl + R
     Pause                   Ctrl + P